The Costs of Memory Care

 Senior Living Communities

-Many assisted living communities have special wings devoted to care of seniors with Alzheimer's disease or dementia.
+You may have found that assisted living communities near you have special wings devoted to care of seniors with Alzheimer's disease or dementia.
 In fact, you can find this dedicated care in about 75 percent of the assisted living communities across the United States, so don't overlook them in your search.
 Typically the dedicated memory care wings in these communities feature special security of some sort to prevent their residents from wandering away.

 In addition, you can find dedicated memory care communities that are devoted to providing dementia care.
 The staff in these communities are typically trained to handle the specific issues that arise with Alzheimer's and dementia residents.